 CPRD is funded by the National Institute for Health Research (NIHR) and the Medicines and Healthcare products Regulatory Agency (MHRA).
 It harnesses data from EHRs of patients in general practices in the UK using Egton Medical Information Systems (EMIS) or Vision software.
 It is one of the world's largest databases of longitudinal primary care medical records.
 It includes 16 million patients who are demographically representative of the UK population33, with coverage exceeding 1 in 4 UK GPs.
-CPRD has been successfully used for influential epidemiological research in asthma 33-35.
+CPRD has been successfully used for influential epidemiological research in asthma33-35.
 CPRD maintains confidentiality of all patient data according to CPRD internal governance and in line with the Data Protection Act 2018

-Children diagnosed with asthma and treated with ICS will be located through filtering the CPRD database, using validated codes 34 and prescription records.
-We will include children with at least one asthma-related attendance at a GP and one relevant prescription of SABA or ICS in the previous 12 months.
-The selection criteria will be applied to the CPRD using a predefined code list.
-This will generate pseudonymised patient lists specific to each Primary Care practice which can be loaded into the IRSP for the Principal Investigator to access and identify the patients for review.
+Children diagnosed with asthma and treated with ICS will be located through filtering the CPRD database, using validated codes34 in predefined code lists.
+We will include children with at least one asthma-related observation and one relevant prescription of SABA or ICS coded into the GP record in the previous 12 months.
+This will generate pseudonymised patient lists specific to each Primary Care practice which can be loaded into the IRSP for the Investigators to access and identify the patients for review.
 The trial adopts a pragmatic approach to the pre-screening criteria, aiming to display to Investigators only those patients who are likely to fulfil enrolment criteria.

-The patient list will be reviewed by a study approved health professional at the site who will respond to a specified set of screening questions to ensure that only those patients who remain eligible are invited to participate.
+The patient list will be reviewed by a study approved health professional at the site who will respond to a specified set of screening questions to ensure that only eligible patients are invited to participate.
 For patients meeting the selection criteria, the Primary Care team will send an invitation to their parent/legal representative informing them about the study.
-This invitation may be sent electronically or by hard copy letter.
+This invitation may be sent electronically or by letter.
 The invitation will include either a copy of or links to the relevant participant information sheets (PIS) together with the Participant Information Sheet (PIS).
 This will allow potential participants and their parents/legal representatives the opportunity to consider whether they would like to take part in the study.

-CPRD will repeat the pre-screening search and update the potential participant list for each practice in IRSP on a regular basis to include those who newly meet the inclusion criteria while the trial is recruiting.
+CPRD will repeat the database search and update the potential participant list for each practice in IRSP on a regular basis to include those who newly meet the inclusion criteria while the trial is recruiting.

 An anonymised screening log of patients who are assessed for eligibility but not invited or randomised will be maintained in IRSP and data on recruitment rate reported to the TMG.
-The pre-screening list provided to practices via IRSP will also be updated to document patients who have declined consent, either before or after screening.
-Patients who are logged as declined will be removed from future screening lists and not approached again.
+The potential participant list provided to practices via IRSP will document patient status including those who have declined consent, either before or after screening.
+Patients who have declined to participate will be removed from future screening lists and not approached again.